divya28shree/Distributed-Systems/README.md

 # (CSE 586 - SUNY BUFFALO)

 ## Simple Messenger:
-Simple Messanger App for Android.
+Simple Messenger App for Android.
 Goal of this app is to enable two android devices to send message to each other.

 ## Group Messenger 1:
-Design a group messanger that can send message to multiple AVDs and store them in permanent key-value storage.
+Design a group messenger that can send message to multiple AVDs and store them in permanent key-value storage.

 ## Group Messenger 2:
 Implementation of TOTAL and FIFO Ordering guarantees amongst multiple AVDs.